Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Introduction

 \subsection{Effect size metric and notation}

-Throughout this paper, I report two complementary metrics: the raw AUC difference (\(\Delta\)AUC = AUC\(_{\text{leaky}}\) − AUC\(_{\text{clean}}\)) and the standardized paired-difference effect size d\(_z\) = \(\bar{\Delta}\) / \(s_{\Delta}\), where \(s_{\Delta}\) is the standard deviation of the within-dataset differences (\citeproc{ref-lakens2013calculating}{Lakens 2013}).
-Cohen's d\(_z\) can make small absolute effects sound large when between-dataset variance is low, and d\(_z\) values are not directly comparable across experiments run on different corpus subsets (the denominator \(s_\Delta\) varies with corpus composition).
+Throughout this paper, I report two complementary metrics: the raw AUC difference (\(\Delta\)AUC = AUC\(_{\text{leaky}}\) − AUC\(_{\text{clean}}\)) and the standardized paired-difference effect size d\(_z\).
+The latter is defined as \(d_z = \bar{\Delta} / s_{\Delta}\), where \(s_{\Delta}\) is the standard deviation of the within-subject differences (\citeproc{ref-lakens2013calculating}{Lakens 2013}).
+The d\(_z\) statistic can make small absolute effects sound large when between-dataset variance is low, and d\(_z\) values are not directly comparable across experiments run on different corpus subsets (the denominator \(s_\Delta\) varies with corpus composition).
 I report both scales so the reader can judge practical significance.
 For reference, d\(_z\) = 0.93 at the corpus median corresponds to \(\Delta\)AUC \(\approx\) 0.040, four hundredths of an AUC point.
 Whether this is small or large depends on the decision context: in a Kaggle competition where rank-ordering matters, +0.04 is decisive; in clinical screening or fairness auditing where deployment depends on passing a fixed performance threshold, +0.04 of phantom accuracy can mean deploying a model that does not actually meet the bar.